Quansight-Labs/quansight-labs-site/posts/2020/03/pytorch-tensoriterator-internals.md

 `TensorIterator` was incorporated into the `ATen` implementation of pytorch tensors when the pytorch team decided to change the C macro-based `TH` implementation and use a templated C++ implementation instead.
-Previously in `TH`, C macros would be used for writing tensor loops in a type indedependent manner.
+Previously in `TH`, C macros would be used for writing tensor loops in a type independent manner.
 For example, consider this simple `TH` loop for computing the product of all the numbers in a particular dimension (find the code [here](https://github.com/pytorch/pytorch/blob/master/aten/src/TH/generic/THTensorMoreMath.cpp#L350)):